-In this post we'll explore cognitive presence and roles we play on the critical inquiry path leading toward higher levels of learning.
+In this post of the Pedagogy of Learning Design Series, we'll explore cognitive presence and roles we play on the critical inquiry path leading toward higher levels of learning.

 Fostering Critical Thinking Skills with Cognitive Presence

 In the previous blog post, The Pedagogy of Learning Design: Crafting Optimal E-Learning Spaces with Teaching Presence, we explored teaching presence - the design, development, management, facilitation, and direction within the learning space.
 This installment will focus on cognitive presence and a practical inquiry approach to helping our learners acquire knowledge and confirm understanding.